Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Christie Downs has 35 active public transport stops.
 These include train and bus services.
-There are 25 routes serving these stops, with a total of 1,828 weekly passenger trips.
+There are 25 different routes operating in total, providing 1,832 weekly passenger trips combined.

-Residents have good access to transport, being typically located 215 meters from the nearest stop.
-On average, there are 261 trips per day across all routes, which equates to about 52 weekly trips per individual stop.
+Residents have good transport accessibility, with an average distance of 215 meters to the nearest stop.
+The service frequency is 261 trips per day across all routes, which equates to approximately 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport